 Read this comprehensive guide to French labor laws, including the leave you’re entitled to and the maximum number of working hours per week.

 In France, the legal length of the working week is 35 hours in all types of companies.
 The working day may not exceed 10 hours.
 Furthermore, employees may not work for more than 4.5 hours without a break.
-The maximum working day may be extended to 12 hours under a collective agreement.
+The maximum working day may extend to 12 hours under a collective agreement.

 Find One Now